 The Shark IZ251UKT is an expensive cordless vacuum cleaner.
-It’s RRP is £479.99 (at the time of this review), putting it into direct competition with the Dyson V10 Cyclone and Tineco Pure One S12.
-It’s cheaper than the Dyson V11, which is our top rated cordless vacuum, but could still be seen as competing for the same market.
+Its RRP is £479.99 (at the time of this review), putting it into direct competition with the Dyson V10 Cyclone and Tineco Pure One S12.
+It’s cheaper than the Dyson V11, which is one of our top rated cordless vacuums, but could still be seen as competing for the same market.

 This vacuum also comes with a 5-year guarantee if you register with Shark.
 Batteries aren’t included in this, although Shark guarantees them for up to two years.

 Shark IZ251UKT Specification Table

 Comparison With Other Vacuums

 Before we compare the IZ251UKT to specific models, it’s worth mentioning that there are four versions of this vacuum.
 The IZ251UKT (the one in this review) is the top-end model, as it comes with both the pet tool and two batteries.
 Other models only have one battery and no pet tool (IZ201UK), one battery and the motorised pet tool (IZ201UKT), or two batteries and no pet tool (IZ251UK.)

 The right option depends on your budget, whether you have pets, and if you need the longer run-time.
 Even if you don’t have pets, however, we still think it’s worth paying extra to get a Shark vacuum with the motorised pet tool, as it’s brilliant when the vac is in handheld mode.

 The Dyson V11 Absolute is one of our top rated cordless vacuum cleaners.
 It’s an outstanding vacuum that provides strong all-round performance, although this comes at the cost of an eye-watering price tag.